 #7 Poverty, Inc. (2014)

 This film explores the hidden side of doing good.
-While this sounds a bit crazy, Poverty, Inc. explains that instead of giving a man a fish it is better, in the long run, just giving him a fishing rod and letting him then help himself.
+While this sounds a bit crazy, Poverty, Inc. explains that instead of giving a man a fish it is better, in the long run, just give him a fishing rod and let him then help himself.